superfly/docs/reference/index.html.md

 * **[flyctl](/docs/flyctl/):** The flyctl CLI reference documentation.

 * **[App Configuration (fly.toml)](/docs/reference/configuration/):** The settings for configuring your app in the `fly.toml` configuration file.
-The Fly Launch configuration includes how the app is built, its volume mounts, network services, and more.
+The app configuration includes how the app is built, its volume mounts, network services, and more.

 * **[Fly Launch](/docs/reference/fly-launch/):** A deeper dive into how Fly Launch creates and configures new apps.